 - Nutrient profile: Fiber, vitamin C, and sugar

 - Warning: Most citrus has sour flavor (acid) and can damage the stomach.
-Try to dilute the pure juice or avoid eating citrus for breakfast, when the stomach is empty.
+If you are sensitive to citrus, try to dilute the pure juice or avoid eating citrus for breakfast, when the stomach is empty.

 Like bone broth, an egg contains collagen.
 Besides, sulfur in eggs is required for collagen production inside the human body.